 A major project for Mackenzie District Council in the 2014/15 year will be the upgrade of the Twizel water supply.
 The existing supply equipment has become unreliable and expensive to maintain.
 In addition, we are required by law to take all practicable steps to provide adequate supplies of drinking water that meet the requirements of the Drinking Water Standards of New Zealand.
-Council proposes to spend significant sums of money on the Twizel water supply, to meet these legislative obligations and provide a safe and secure water supply.
+Council proposes to spend significant sums of money on the Twizel water supply, to meet these legislative obligations and provide a safe and secure water supply now and in the future.